eriicafes/hollywood-di/README.md

 ### Define Init (class helper)

-In the previous example, the kitchen initializer can be simplified as below:
+In the previous example, the restaurant initializer can be simplified as below:

 ```ts
 import { defineInit } from "hollywood-di";